GWSim: Python package for creating mock GW samples for different astrophysical populations and cosmological models of binary black holes: Code description

+{In the absence of a galaxy catalog, we first have to create a custom fake universe.
+In this first step, the user needs to specify the density of galaxies, the cosmological parameters, the Schechter function parameters and the redshift range.
+Galaxies are sampled using a uniform in comobile volume distribution.
+The universe can be used afterwards to assign galaxy hosts to GW events.}

-In the injection module, the code uses a particular model of the merger rate and cosmology (specified by the user) and calculates the number of GW events (using Eq.~\eqref{events}) up to a redshift $z_{\rm max}$.
+Then, in the injection module, the code uses a particular model of the merger rate and cosmology (specified by the user, it must be the same cosmology than the one used to create the fake universe) and calculates the number of GW events (using \eq~\eqref{events}) up to a redshift of $z_{\rm max}$.
 The value of $z_{\rm max}$ can be decided by the user.
-For each of the GW events, the code draws a random value from the source frame mass and spin distributions.
-The redshift of the event and the sky position is taken to be those of the selected galaxy.
-In this case, the galaxies are assumed to follow a uniform in comoving volume distribution and they are distributed uniformly over the sky.
+For each of the GW events, the code draw random values from the source-frame mass and spin distributions.
+The galaxy host is randomly chosen in agreement with the merger rate and using a weight that can be uniform or proportional to the galaxy luminosity; the redshift of the event and its sky position are taken to be those of the host galaxy.
+In this case, the galaxies are assumed to follow a uniform comoving volume distribution and they are distributed uniformly over the sky.
 From the chosen redshifts, the luminosity distances to the GW sources are calculated using the selected cosmological model.

-The final step of this process is to estimate the matched filtering SNR for a chosen network of detectors using the corresponding noise PSDs (which are available in the detector module).
-The GW events that have an SNR greater than the detection threshold $\text{SNR}_\text{thr}$ chosen by a user, make up the detected \textit{events} and are going to undergo parameter estimation using the publicly available code~\texttt{Bilby}.
+The final step of this process is to estimate the matched filtering (S/N) for a chosen network of detectors accordingly to the duty factors and observation time, using the corresponding noise PSDs (which are available in the detector module).
+The GW events having a (S/N) greater than the detection threshold $\text{(S/N)}_\text{thr}$ chosen by a user make up the detected events and then undergo parameter estimation using the publicly available code~\texttt{Bilby}.